What is cervical cancer?

 Treatment can include:

 Early cancer that hasn't spread beyond the surface of your cervix can be taken out using surgery.
-Because doctors need to remove only a piece of your cervix, they do the surgery through your vagina.
+Doctors only need to remove a piece of your cervix (not your whole cervix or uterus) and they do the surgery through your vagina.
 Procedures include:

 These surgeries don't affect your ability to get pregnant.
 However, you will have to deliver your babies by C-section.